 Being the only classic film lover in my household, I am on a quest to prove that the classics are equal to and even better than our modern movie offerings.
 So I am always delighted when I introduce one that the whole family ends up enjoying (thereby proving me right!)

 Never Say Goodbye is just such a film.
 This romantic comedy reminded me a bit of The Parent Trap.
 It tells the story of exes Phil and Ellen Gayley and their young daughter Flip’s (short for Phillipa, named after her father of course) efforts to see them reunited.
 Phil is a famous artist constantly in the company of beautiful women, but still in love with his wife.
 Ellen is still in love with him too, but understandably has some trust issues.
 Encouraged by her wealthy uptight mother, she keeps Phil at arms length.

-Flip is not happy with the arrangement in which she spends half the year with one parent and half with the other and is in collusion with her father to bring her mother around to their way of thinking.
+Flip is not happy with the arrangement in which she spends half the year with one parent and half with the other.
+She and her father collude to bring Ellen around to their way of thinking.
 However every time Ellen comes close to reconciling with Phil, she finds him in the company of one of his models.
-Adding to the confusion Flip has been corresponding with a Marine pretending to be her mother and when he suddenly shows up to meet his pen pal the whole family is in for a bewildering, but amusing path to their ultimate reunion.
+Adding to the confusion, Flip has been corresponding with a Marine pretending to be Ellen.
+When he suddenly shows up to meet his pen pal the whole family is in for a bewildering, but amusing path to their ultimate reunion.